-This policy applies to all applicants submitting a request for a transcript assessment for either the CPA Certification Program or the Advanced Certificate in Accounting and Finance.
+This policy applies to the following:

+- Applicants submitting a request for a transcript assessment for either the CPA Certification program or the Advanced Certificate in Accounting and Finance. - Students registered in a CPA Accredited Program for advanced standing to the CPA Certification program.

-Transcript(s) and Degree(s) in English
+Transcript(s) and Degree(s)